mdYeasin-cmd/ph-health-care-project-learning-notes/README.md

 - Migration of user & admin models/Prisma Schema
 - Setup modular folder structure for project
 - Discuss the importance of password hashing

+### Covered topics in Module 26

+- DRY - Don't Repeat Yourself --> We should follow dry principle when we write code
+- Make pick function using TypeScript
+- Reuseable searching, filtering, sorting and pagination